Skip to content

 Start with a 30-day diagnostic.
 Continue with a 90-day reset only if the friction is structural.

-You get a clear picture of how product definition, engineering execution, decision rights, and flow of work actually connect—including where agent-assisted development meets review, merge, and standards.
+You get a clear picture of how product definition, engineering execution, decision rights, and flow of work connect, including where agent-assisted development meets review, merge, and standards.

 If the gaps are minor, I document them and stop there.
 If not, I work with you to reset the system under one mandate, then I leave.